 Peter Chettri was born in Sadam, Sikkim, India.
 His father had left their ancestral home in Taplejung Nepal to seek better fortune in India.
 Peter has a Bachelor’s degree in Education from Sikkim University.

 Peter returned to Nepal in 2000 and took on teaching at private institutions until 2004.
 He leads trekking tours as a freelancer for several companies.
 He has been leading treks with Responsible Adventures since the inception of this company.
 He is passionate about outdoors, loves sharing his knowledge about the people, their cultures, and the mountains.
-Because of his well-rounded knowledge of people, culture, and geography, our clients love him.
-His calm, cool and soft-spoken nature has helped our clients achieve their goals on their trekking vacations.
+Because of his excellent understanding of people, culture, and geography, our clients love him.
+His calm, relaxed and soft-spoken nature has helped our clients achieve their goals on their trekking vacations.